AregevDev/AregevDev/README.md

 ### Hi

 My name is Alon, I am a young developer from Israel.
 I am not working on anything significant for now, I just read and mess around.
-I am working at an Ice Cream place as a part time job having and studying at YG (י"ג) class at Ort Rehovot Collage learning computer science and software engineering.
+I am working at an Ice Cream place as a part time job and studying at YG (י"ג) class at Ort Rehovot Collage learning computer science and software engineering.

 * I am interested in rendering, CG and Ray Tracing 💡
 * I want to learn mathematics ∫